Gopal-Jarupula/Gopal-Jarupula-Personal-website/README.md

 # My-Site
-This is my first  CSS  site.
+This is my first site in front-end development.